needsomesl33p/discord-chef-bot/README.md

   cookie         Recommends a cookie recipe from streetkitchen.hu create-channel Create a channel with the given name.
-For example: !create-c... fishdish       Recommends a fish dish recipe from streetkitchen.hu help           Shows this message help-list      Returns all commands available.
+For example: !create-c... fishdish       Recommends a fish dish recipe from streetkitchen.hu get-recipe     It returns a concrete recipe according to the given food name. help           Shows this message help-list      Returns all commands available.
 Then use !help [command] joke           Tells you a joke